Rawson Cup

 The Admiral Sir Harry Rawson Cup, commonly known as "The Rawson Cup", was presented to the Sydney University Sports Union in 1906 by Admiral Sir Harry Rawson, GCB, KCMG, Governor of New South Wales (1902–1909).
-The Rawson Cup is the pinnacle of male intercollegiate sport at the University of Sydney.
+The Rawson Cup is the male intercollegiate sporting competition at the University of Sydney.
 The cup is fought for by men representing each of the four colleges with male undergraduate students; St Andrew's College, St John's College, Wesley College and St Paul's College.
 In addition, postgraduate men of Sancta Sophia College compete in rowing, swimming, and athletics.

 It is contested over the academic year and consists of 8 sports: